NetSparkleUpdater/NetSparkle/README.md

 The file that launches your downloaded update executable only waits for 90 seconds before giving up!
 Make sure that your software closes within 90 seconds of [CloseApplication](#closeapplication)/[CloseApplicationAsync](#closeapplicationasync) being called if you implement those events!
 If you need an event that can be canceled, such as when the user needs to be asked if it's OK to close (e.g. to save their work), use `PreparingForExit` or `PreparingToExitAsync`.

-## Appcast
+## App cast

-The appcast is just an XML file.
+The app cast is just an XML file.
 It contains fields such as the title and description of your product as well as a definition per release of your software.

 We strongly recommend that you make use of the [netsparkle-generate-appcast](#install-appcast-generator-tool) tool to (re)create the file because it correctly takes care of all signing requirements for you.